zacharyLYH/OpenABAC/README.md

     -   `jsonCol`: additional metadata that will only be used in verifying `Context`.
 Note that `Context` may only be checked via data from this jsonCol.
 -   Returns:
     -   `success`: boolean.
 Indication of successful creation of the user.
     -   `data`: string.
-If this endpoint suceeds the payload to this API is returned, otherwise error message found here.
+If this endpoint suceeds the created user is returned, otherwise error message found here.

 #### `PUT /api/abac/user/updateUser`